omalk98/CrystalBox-backup/use_cases/premise_access.md

 An authorized and authenticated user possessing a system registered RFID chip/Mobile phone with BT functionality.

 ### Pre-conditions
-User possesses either a RFID chip or a Bluetooth ready mobile phone or both where RFID chip is issued by the admin & the mobile device with the app installed and is already logged into the app which uses bluetooth technology to interact with the system (Raspberry Pi).
+User possesses either a RFID chip or a Bluetooth ready mobile phone (the mobile device with the app installed and is already logged into the app) or both.
 Both the user credentials for a mobile app login and UUID for a RFID chip are already persisted in the database which are to be checked against when a user tries to enter a premise using any of these 2 technologies.

 ### Main Flow
 1. The user taps the RFID chip or brings a mobile device close to the system (Rasp Pi).